P/TBV Strategy in Sweden: 8.97% CAGR and +6.42% Alpha Over the OMX Stockholm 30

 The Problem Years

-2021 was the worst relative year: -27.65% vs SPY -10.17%.
-This is the mirror image of 2008.
+2021 was the worst relative year: -31.62% vs the OMX's -17.27%, a 14-point gap.
 Peak QE, meme stocks, high-multiple tech dominating returns.
 Low-P/TBV industrials and materials companies were exactly what the market didn't want that year.
 Growth-at-any-price won.
 Value lost badly across most markets, not just Sweden.

-These three years reflect an honest weakness: when global sentiment strongly favors growth over value, the strategy underperforms.
+These years reflect an honest weakness: when market sentiment strongly favors growth over value, or when the index rallies on sectors outside the strategy's universe, the strategy underperforms.
 That's not a flaw in the construction.
 It's the nature of any value-tilted approach.

-One more year worth examining.
-In 2018, the strategy returned +29.80% vs SPY +10.91%.
-The global capital expenditure cycle was running hot.
+Two years worth examining closely.
+In 2015, the strategy returned +14.51% while the OMX fell 15.14%, a 30-point swing.
+And in 2018, +30.86% versus the OMX's +6.89%.
+Both years reflect periods when the global capital expenditure cycle favored industrial equipment companies.
 Companies like Volvo, Sandvik, and Atlas Copco, all candidates for a low-P/TBV industrial screen, benefited from strong equipment orders from Asia and Europe.
 The tangible book screen captured the cheap end of this cycle, and those holdings delivered.

 Full Backtest Statistics